prakashbh/dsa-2019/README.md

 **Challenge 06: Tree Traversal Fortnight**

 A fortnight worth head scrath of DFS and BFS!
 [Tree Traversal Fortnight](http://www.hackerrank.com/tree-traversal-fortnight) is hosted on HackerRank with 8 questions and 380 points.
-The contest ends on 20 Sept 2019.
+The contest ends on 30 Sept 2019.
 Yes, I want you all to go a little crazy(okay, not little. extreme. ) and work your ass off!

-**Challenge 07: TBD**
+**Challenge 07: 100 Questions Challenge**

+To be updated

+**Challenge 08: Movie Notes Challenge**

+Watch the movie: The Secret Rules of Modern Living: Algorithms and prepare a 2-3 page report.
+Submission Deadline: 02 Oct 2019, EOD.
+You can find the details here: [Movie Challenge](https://github.com/prakashbh/dsa-2019/blob/master/challenges/8-documentary-notes-challenge.pdf)

+**Challenge 09: Knit Challenge**

 Coming soon.
 Sooner than you think!

 * * *